QUAN 001 Intro to Quantitative Reasoning (Qsem)

 Enrollment during the second half of Fall semester is possible in concert with CHEM 103, MATH 101, PHYS 121, CMSC 110, and Econ 105 only.

-Formerly: QUAN 111 Modeling Change with Functions
+***Formerly known as: QUAN 111 Modeling Change with Functions

 1.0-credit.
 This course covers functions that provide useful models for studying motion and change: linear, polynomial, rational, exponential, logarithmic, and trigonometric.
 Practice with these concepts and skills will prepare students for success in calculus, where they will use functions to model real-world phenomena, such as falling objects and growing populations.
 This course fulfills the QM requirement.